IsaacLeanos/SpaceX-Launch-Stats/README.md

 ## SpaceX-API

-- React application displaying successful and failed rocket launch attempts using SpaceX API data, React, Apollo, Express, & GraphQL
+- Technologies used : React, Apollo, Express, & GraphQL
-- Simply, this application utilizes the SpaceX API to fetch details for past SpaceX launches priot to 2006.
+- Simply, this application utilizes the SpaceX API to fetch details for past SpaceX launches prior to 2006.

 ---